Medicare Coverage Overview

 The different parts of Medicare can be a little confusing, so we’ve broken it down as simply as possible.
 After reading through our overview, feel free to explore our article library for more in-depth information.
 If you have specific questions and want immediate answers, call us to have one of our insurance specialists provide clear and helpful answers to get you on the right track.

 - Helps cover inpatient care in hospitals

-- Helps cover skilled nursing facility, hospice, and home health care
+- Helps cover skilled nursing facilities, home health care, and hospice care

 Medicare Part B – Medical Insurance

 - Helps cover doctors’ services, hospital outpatient care, and home health care